 Podcast: Five Reasons the Johnstown Flood Disaster should never have happened

-The terrible Johnstown Pennsylvania Flood of 1889 was more of a man-made Tsunami.
-Yes, there was flooding at first, when ‘Storm of the Century’ rains arrived in the deep Alleghany valley on Memorial Day 1889, and the two rivers that flanked the steel mill town swelled.
-But it wasn’t until the aging South Fork Dam, that held back Lake Conemaugh,14 miles upriver burst, that the REAL tragedy occurred for poor unsuspecting Johnstown.
+The terrible Johnstown Flood of 1889 was more of a man-made Tsunami.
+Yes, there was flooding at first.
+The ‘Storm of the Century‘ rains arrived in the deep Pennsylvania valley on Memorial Day, 1889.
+The two rivers that flanked the steel mill town began to swell.
+But it wasn’t until the aging South Fork Dam burst that the REAL tragedy occurred.
+The dam, owned by a wealthy country club, held back the waters of Lake Conemaugh, just14 miles upriver from the unsuspecting people of Johnstown.

 Depiction of the Johnstown Flood and Stone Bridge Fire, 1889